netw0rm/atlaskit/packages/calendar/docs/USAGE.md

 ## API

-As with all web components, the calendar is given safe defaults and no parameters are required.

 Any prop that takes multiple dates will expect the dates in `yyyy-mm-dd` without leading zeroes.
 Any prop that takes more than one date can be specified as an attribute as an array.

 ### `disabled`